Haggadah Pesach (Unit 4)

 People have to know why they are doing something.
 They have to know there is a purpose.
 You do not work without knowing.
 This means that you are free, and this means that you tell your story.
 Tell why we are here today.

-Essence of freedom is asking why and the freedom to make choices.
+The essence of freedom is asking why and the freedom to make choices.
 Or from Francis Bok’s book on contemporary Sudanese slaves who writes: “why does no one love me”.

 Beginning of Maggid:

 p.
 34 of A Different Night In the Haggadah, there is a debate between Rav and Shmuel about what slavery is.
 Rav says that slavery is spiritual (we were idol worshippers), if your mind is free, you can’t be made into a slave.
-It is based his personal experience.
+It is based on his personal experience.
 The body was enslaved but the mind is still free.

 Then, Shmuel says Avadim Hayinu, we did hard labor.
 Slavery is political and if we have no political freedom, we are slaves.
 From his life experience.